Design-Dude/ddSpiral/README.md

 - Dark mode support.

 ## Whislist for future versions
-- Rename revelutions to loops
+- Rename revolutions to loops.
-- Rename
+- Rename curve to tension and possibly change scale to -1 / 0 / 1+ instead of %.
+- Rename velocity to rate or speed (of change) and change scale to 0 / 1 / 1+ instead of %.
-- Option to clear the preselected objects.
+- Option to clear the preselected objects at blur.
 - Spinning option for real arti results.
 - Rotating version of the forced spiral.